An overview of online reputation for businesses

 How can Google be changed?
 By giving it what it wants.
 That's right, the key to reputation management is knowing what Google wants, and what Google wants is (ostensibly) what people want.
 But people are drawn to illogical things.
 They're drawn to sensation over passion-free observation.
 People tend to follow the opinions of the crowd over common sense.
 Because of this, one of the key tools in the best reputation management consultants' tool belt is psychology.
 Create content that draws people in and satisfies them, promote it the right way, and Google responds.
 Search, and social results respond.
 Reputation changes.

 Reputation management is the effort to influence online what and how people think of a brand or person.

 If a reputation is a subjective belief, then what has reputation management got to do with anything?
 Can a company even manage a subjective and qualitative belief about itself?

 As it turns out, yes.
-And, as it turns out further, reputation management is a highly complex, incredibly sophisticated, but always an influential billion-dollar industry for a lot of very good reasons.
+And, as it turns out further, reputation management is a complex, sophisticated, influential billion-dollar industry for many good reasons.

 Nothing in a business’s public existence is outside the scope of reputation development.

 - The first page of Google for a brand or product name search is important.

 - Social media is ephemeral, but drives other search results.

 - Online reviews matter, even if the online reviews aren’t reliable.